 Washington asked the assembled group if they were actually willing to leave their wives, their children, and their property unprotected and defenseless in the face of the British army.
 Even more terribly, could they "sully the glory" they had won on the battlefield by marching on Congress as a mob to demand their back pay and pensions?
 Promising that he would continue his strenuous efforts on their behalf, he urged his audience to uphold the elected representatives of their young republic, giving them time to solve this problem, rather than opening the "floodgates of civil discontent."1

 After finishing his speech, Washington tried to read a letter from Congressman Joseph Jones of Virginia that clearly supported the officers' demands.
 Stumbling over the opening words, he put on a new pair of spectacles, saying, "Gentlemen, you must pardon me.
 I have grown gray in your service and now find myself growing blind."2 The incident was so moving that many of his officers wept, remembering how much Washington had endured alongside them.
 On the next day, they passed a unanimous resolution commending General Washington for his devotion to them.
 The mutiny of the officers was over.
-Washington kept his promise, writing one letter after another to Congress, and finally winning his soldiers five years of full pay for their service in the war.
+Washington kept his promise, writing one letter after another to Congress, and finally winning his officers five years of full pay for their service in the war.

 Mary Stockwell, Ph.D.